Milliron's Westchester

 Milliron's Westchester, later The Broadway-Westchester, was a department store at 8739 S. Sepulveda Blvd., in Westchester, Los Angeles, designed by architect Victor Gruen.
 Its original design was considered a landmark in exterior architecture of retail stores, although much of the original design is no longer present.
-The building now houses a Kohl's.
+The building was most recently occupied by a Kohl's.

 Background

 Originally, in 1942, Frank Ayres & Son, developers were commissioned to create a healthy business district along Sepulveda in the new Westchester community.
 They tried to lure J. C. Penney as an anchor, but Penney's felt the area was too close to Downtown Inglewood.
 They succeeded in attracting Milliron's, the first branch of Milliron's department store (long known as the Fifth Street Store), which had its flagship store on Broadway in Downtown Los Angeles, then still the city's main retail district lined with large department stores and cinemas.
 However Milliron's did not have the drawing power of a Bullock's, Broadway or J. W. Robinson's.